mattmaynes2/aria/reports/research/03-SmartDevices.md

 etc. Most of these devices cost around $60 - $80.

 The specification for interacting with Z-Wave devices is public, and available at http://zwavepublic.com/specifications.
-There is also an open Z wave sdk available, which allows us to not be responsible for implementing the Z-Wave stack protocol, while also allowing us the freeodm to develop the functionallity we desire.
+There is also an open Z-Wave sdk available, to communicate from the controller to devices.

 ### Evaluation

+Aeon Labs is an ideal solution for our project.
+To start, there is an easy way to set up our own hub, instead of being constrained to buying one.
+This allows us to implement the features we want, and add support for protocols we want without restriction.
+Having access to an sdk is very important to us as well.
+It lets us not be responsible for implementing the Z-Wave stack protocol, while also giving us the freedom to use the information recieved by the devices in a unique way.
+Specifically, this will provide us with data for the machine learning algorithm.

 ### References